 Cappadocia is a very tourist-friendly part of Turkey.
 That said, as with anywhere that you travel, you should follow a few basic precautions as detailed below:

-Have any questions about this Cappadocia Travel Guide?
-Feel free to reach out to me via the comments below.
+Have any questions about this Cappadocia Travel Guide or other suggestions of things to do in Cappadocia?
+Feel free to reach out to me.

 Cappadocia is best enjoyed as part of a wider Turkey itinerary.
 Safe travels!
 Melissa xo